dreeves/daylight/README.md

 too flaky. can you go back to title text and no icon? but also put all this stuff, including the hovertext for the sunrise times, in a help section at the bottom. anything that's in your voice, say it's you extremely explicitly, and also use my text verbatim from the hovertext

+_[version 47]_

+can we add some emojis to this thing?
+1. replace "of sleep" in the bedtime slider microcopy with "💤"
+2. in parentheses after "Wasted daylight": "💤 ∩ ☀️"
+3. instead of the checkmark in front of DST savings: "🏦"

+and then can we change the graph popup-on-hover infobox from like this:

+10/19
+Dawn: +2h 35m
+Dusk: +12h 59m
+Wake: +2h 0m
+Sleep: +17h 0m

+to this:

+Oct 19
+Dawn @ +2h 35m
+Dusk @ +12h 59m
+Wake @ +2h 0m
+Bedtime @ +17h 0m
+☀️ / 🌙: 10h 24m / 13h 36m
+💤: 9h 0m 🌙 + 0h 0m ☀️

+and can that final number be red if positive and green if negative? similarly above the graph for Wasted daylight, can that number of hours (just the number) be red if positive and green if negative? finally, for the DST savings number, it's reversed: red if negative and green if positive (since amount wasted is bad if positive but amount saved is good if positive)

+_[version 48]_

+1. we lost the space between the number and the "hours/year"
+2. can we use non-breaking spaces around the ∩ symbol so it doesn't wrap in the middle of that expression?
+3. in the graph popup, only the final number (for daylight ∩ sleep) should be red/green, not the whole line

+_[version 49]_

+And at this point Claude reached the maximum conversation length.

 ## To gissue